KUSWSecurityTeam4/SuperAwesomeSecurity/README.md

     3. If you enter mysql shell, then ok!
 - Check DB_HOST in `run.sh`
   - DB_HOST is your "docker-private-ip of mysql"

+## Run
-- Run `src/cpp/com/security/chat/run.sh [loop-back interface] [port]` like `run.sh lo 9000`
+- Run `src/cpp/com/security/chat/run.sh [network interface] [port]` like `run.sh lo 9000`
-  - If you want to access apis out the VM, you should specify [non-loop-back interface] & port-forwarding VM with host
+  - If you want to access apis at host, you should specify [non-loop-back interface] & port-forwarding VM with host
 - You should check mysql & postfix container are running.
 See **Build** part
 - You can access apis in the virtual machine